ay0408/Randomized-Anonymization/README.md

 The proposed methods are
 k-RR (k-anonymization → randomized response), RR-k (randomized response → k-anonymization), and (ε, k)-Randomized Anonymization.

-## Important future problems
+## Important future directions

 ・Developing k-anonymization methods more suited for the integration with Randomized Response.

+・Utilizing [OLH](https://www.usenix.org/system/files/conference/usenixsecurity17/sec17-wang-tianhao.pdf) instead of Randomized Response.

+・Improving handling of numeric (continuous value) data.

-・How should we determine appropriate values of ε and k for each medical information?
+(・How should we determine appropriate values of ε and k for each medical information?)

 ## Note